-3.7.7.1 All forgings shall be presented to the Register representative for visual testing including, where necessary, the examination of internal surfaces and bores.
-Unless otherwise agreed, the verification of dimensions is the responsibility of the Manufacturer.
+- 3.7.7 Non-destructive testing and repair of defects. - 3.7.7.1 All forgings shall be subjected to a 100 % visual testing of all accessible surfaces by the manufacturer and made available to the Register representative.
+Where applicable, this visual testing shall include the examination of internal surfaces and bores.
+Unless otherwise agreed, the verification of dimensions is the responsibility of the manufacturer.